makoto/captiontweets/README.md

 ## Todo

 - When the family circles are clicked, show list of popular tweets on "Family tweets" section.
-- As more people fav/rt/mentions, increase the size of circles.
+- Display total fav/rt/mentions number for each character.
+- Add more data.
+- Polish design.

 ## Completed.

 - When a character is speaking, update his/her current dialogue at "Current Tweet"
 - When a character is speaking, highlight the character circle.
+- As more people fav/rt/mentions, increase the size of circles.